-Construct six miles of neighborhood bike routes in East Oakland on four corridors, connecting schools, retail, transit and community centers.
-In alignment with neighborhood-specific projects identified through EONI and requests from the public, this project will also include signage along Black Cultural Zone areas (International Blvd from 79th to 92nd Ave).
-CIP funds supplement a grant from the Active Transportation Program.
+Construct six miles of neighborhood bike routes in East Oakland on four corridors, connecting schools, transit and community centers.
+In alignment with neighborhood-specific projects in EONI and requests from the public, this project will also include signage along Black Cultural Zone areas (International Blvd from 79th to 92nd Ave).
+CIP funds supplement agrant from the Active Transportation Program.